cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Added TIMEOUT_LEDGER_STATE(default 300s) in cntools.config to be used instead of static 60 seconds for querying shelley ledger-state.
 - Option to delete private keys after successful backup
 - itnRewards.sh script to claim ITN rewards incl docs update
+- More explicit error messages at startup

 ##### Changed
 - POOL_PLEDGECERT_FILENAME removed from config, WALLET_DELEGCERT_FILENAME is used instead for delegation cert to pool, no need to keep a separate cert in pool folder for this, its the wallet that is delegated.
 - Wallet vkeys no longer encrypted as skeys are the only ones in need of protection
+- Pool >> Show view updated to show modified pool values if Pool >> Modify has been used to update pool parameters
 - Update command change (change applied after this release is active):
   - Minor/Patch release: it will warn, backup and replace CNTools script files including cntools.config
   - Major release: No change, prompt user to backup and run prereqs.sh according to instructions.